+'Looked after'

-- \'Looked after' - \'Looked after' means all those currently in the care of a Local Authority or accommodated by a Local Authority under the terms of the Children Act 1989 and children who were previously in the care of or accommodated by a Local Authority but immediately after being looked after, became subject to an adoption, a child arrangements order or special guardianship order and includes those children who appear to have been in state care outside of England and ceased to be in state care as a result of being adopted.
+'Looked after' means all those currently in the care of a Local Authority or accommodated by a Local Authority under the terms of the Children Act 1989 and children who were previously in the care of or accommodated by a Local Authority but immediately after being looked after, became subject to an adoption, a child arrangements order or special guardianship order and includes those children who appear to have been in state care outside of England and ceased to be in state care as a result of being adopted.
 By children previously in state care outside of England, we mean children who have been looked after outside of England by a public authority, a religious organisation or another provider of care whose sole purpose is to benefit society.
 The care may have been provided in orphanages or other settings.
-Independent supporting evidence will be required to be provided with the application. - 2.
-Siblings (see below for definition) of pupils attending the Academy and living within the catchment area of the Academy. - In order to qualify for a place on the grounds of a sibling attending the school, the sibling must already be attending the school at the time of application and still be attending at the time of admission.
-Copies of catchment area maps, if required are available from the LA, or can be viewed in the school.
-To find the catchment school for a postcode, you can visit the following website;
+Independent supporting evidence will be required to be provided with the application.

+2. Siblings (see below for definition) of pupils attending the school and living within the catchment area of the Academy.